Keeping Your Record Safe

 Requirement to Process Confidential Patient Information

-The Secretary of State has served notice to recipients under Regulation 3(4) that requires Stony Medical Centre process confidential patient information, including disseminating to a person or organisation permitted to process confidential patient information under Regulation 3(3) of COPI.
+The Secretary of State has served notice to recipients under Regulation 3(4) that requires Stony Medical Centre to process confidential patient information, including disseminating to a person or organisation permitted to process confidential patient information under Regulation 3(3) of COPI.

 Stony Medical Centre is only required to process such confidential patient information: